Tom Brady Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 - He's also rushed 19 times for 52 yards and one touchdown, averaging 4.3 yards per game.

-- The Buccaneers, who rank first in the NFL in points scored, have dropped back to pass 66.3% of the time while running the football 33.7% of the time.
+- The Buccaneers have called a pass in 66.3% of their plays from scrimmage this year while running the ball 33.7% of the time.
+This offensive attack ranks first in the NFL in points scored.

-- Brady has attempted 97 of his 508 passes in the red zone, accounting for 61.4% of his team's red zone plays.
+- Brady has thrown 97 passes in the red zone this season, 61.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Bills.